cms-tamu/DarkSUSY_MC_MG5/README.md

 # Private DarkSUSY MC in MG5
-Note: The model implementation is now in the [official database](https://feynrules.irmp.ucl.ac.be/wiki/MSSMD).
+Note: The model implementation is now in the [model database](https://feynrules.irmp.ucl.ac.be/wiki/MSSMD) in FeynRules.
 Make sure to cite the reference before use in public.

 ## Create a directory and upload the package to the directory